RESOLUTE™ FS absolute encoder system with REXA30 rotary (angle) ring

 - Duplicates readhead LED

-RESOLUTE FS with Siemens DRIVE-CLiQ interface is available for linear and rotary applications.
+RESOLUTE FS with Siemens DRIVE-CLiQ serial interface is available for linear and rotary applications.
 DRIVE-CLiQ is the innovative, powerful communications interface to connect encoder and direct measurement systems with SINUMERIK and SINAMICS drive components.

 One-piece ultra high accuracy absolute coded stainless steel ring